aws/aws-app-mesh-examples/walkthroughs/howto-mutual-tls-file-provided-by-acm/README.md

 Validation typically involves checking at least that the certificate is signed by a trusted Certificate Authority, and that the certificate is still within its validity period.

+In this guide, we will be configuring Envoy proxies using certificates sourced from ACM Private CA. The server-side certificate will be sourced internally between App Mesh and ACM Private CA using the native integration between the two services.

-In this guide, we will be configuring Envoy proxies using certificates hosted in AWS Secrets Manager, which a modified Envoy image will retrieve during startup.
-We will have a virtual gateway connected to a single backend service.
-Both the gateway and backend proxies will present certificates signed by the same Certificate Authority (CA), though you could choose to use separate CAs.
+The client-side certificate will be exported from ACM, stored in AWS Secrets Manager, and will be retrieved by a modified Envoy image during startup.
+Our Color App example uses a virtual gateway (ColorGateway) and a virtual node (ColorTeller) in App Mesh.
+The two services will be configured with separate Certificate Authorities (CAs) to demonstrate the full extent of cross-CA certificate validation in mTLS exchange.

 ## Prerequisites